“Luxurious, blissful and by the sea - a tiny hotel in an utterly romantic setting in unspoilt southern Nicoya Peninsula”

 - Take a transfer, don’t drive here.
 The roads are terrible

-- It's near the road - you will hear cars from your villa during the day
+- It's near the road, so you might hear cars during the day

 - Bugs and beasties - you're in the jungle after all